vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 The literary evidence

-Within the collection of hymns (Tirumol¯i) attributed to Vit.t.ucittan¯, also known as the ‘Great Saint’, Periyāl¯vār (9th century ad), we find ‘a series of indepen dent songs, [in which] Periyāl¯vār envisages the childhood of Kr.s.ṇa through various games and ceremonies such as a real South Indian child would play and go through’ (Hardy 1983a, 406).
+Within the collection of hymns (Tirumolī) attributed to Vit.t.ucittan¯, also known as the ‘Great Saint’, Periyāl¯vār (9th century ad), we find ‘a series of indepen dent songs, [in which] Periyāl¯vār envisages the childhood of Kr.s.ṇa through various games and ceremonies such as a real South Indian child would play and go through’ (Hardy 1983a, 406).
 Friedhelm Hardy, from whose Viraha–Bhakti I derive this information, styled this section the Bālacarita.
 It contains folk songs which, Hardy observes, afterwards came to form part of the genre styled pil.l.aitamil¯, ‘songs accompanying the games etc. of children’ (Hardy ibid.), ‘de picting the child-life of a hero or god’ (Zvelebil 1974, 102).
 In one of the ten stages which constitute this genre, the mother, Yaśodā, calls the moon to play with the child Kr.s.ṇa.
 1 ‘Whence’, Hardy asks, ‘did Periyāl¯vār derive the inspi ration for his Bālacarita?’
 This scholar points to the Harivam. śa (HV 60.15), in which, just as in one of the Al ¯¯vār’s songs (III.5), Kr.s.ṇa is said to eat a ‘lake of

-curds’ with a ‘whirlpool of ghee’/‘marsh of ghee’, and Hardy concludes ‘that in the two common r¯upakas we can safely assume direct literary dependence’.
-2 How ‘safe’ is it, we may ask, to assume literary dependence on the basis of only two interconnected, and rather obvious metaphors (r¯upaka): ‘a lake of curd’ and ‘a whirlpool/marsh of ghee’?
+curds’ with a ‘whirlpool of ghee’/‘marsh of ghee’, and Hardy concludes ‘that in the two common rūpakas we can safely assume direct literary dependence’.
+2 How ‘safe’ is it, we may ask, to assume literary dependence on the basis of only two interconnected, and rather obvious metaphors (rūpaka): ‘a lake of curd’ and ‘a whirlpool/marsh of ghee’?
 Hardy continues,

 Northern cultural values have deeply influenced and transformed the Southern awareness.
 Yet this is only one aspect of Vit.t.ucittan¯’s work.
 Much of Tamil culture has remained and in certain respects even developed further with him. [. . . ] The mythical events are seen through the eyes of the mythical actors, particularly Yaśodā, and their literary treatment stylizes them in such a way (by using genres of folk-songs) that a real mother can identify herself with these emotions, and can sing the songs, for example when playing with her child.
-Again, many of the themes depicted (like the cir¯r¯il, the sand-houses) are typical of older Tamil poetry, just
+Again, many of the themes depicted (like the cir¯rīl, the sand-houses) are typical of older Tamil poetry, just

 ∗ The first version of this article was published in Offredi, Mariola (ed.), The Banyan Tree.
 Essays on Early Literature in New Indo-Aryan Languages.
 Proceedings of the Seventh International Conference on Early Literature in New Indo–Aryan Languages, Venice, August 6–8, 1997.
 Manohar, New Delhi 2000.
 Vol. II, pp. 353–60.

-1 Nālāyirativiyappirapantam, Book I (Mutalāyiram), Periyāl¯vār–Tirumol¯i I.5 (Hardy 1983a, 406).
+1 Nālāyirativiyappirapantam, Book I (Mutalāyiram), Periyāl¯vār–Tirumolī I.5 (Hardy 1983a, 406).

 2 Hardy 1983a, 407.
-HV 60.15cd: dadhihrado ghr.tāvartah. payah. kulyāsamākulah. k 15 k Periyāl¯vār–Tirumol¯i III.5.1: c¯or¯r¯u pparuppatamum tayir vāviyum neyy al.ar¯um at.aṅka (quoted from Hardy 1983a, 407 n.
+HV 60.15cd: dadhihrado ghr.tāvartah. payah. kulyāsamākulah. k 15 k Periyāl¯vār–Tirumolī III.5.1: c¯or¯rū pparuppatamum tayir vāviyum neyy al.arūm at.aṅka (quoted from Hardy 1983a, 407 n.
 24).

 167